1-10: For Loops

 numDays = length(highTemps); # numDays is 14 (the number of values in highTemps)

 Now let’s use a for loop to output all of the highTemp values.
-To do this we use the indexing variable, day, as the index for highTemp:
+To do this we use the indexing variable, day, to index the vector highTemp:

 for(day in 1:numDays) # numDays, in this case, is 14 (sequence is 1:14)